TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-For the polishing exercise we will do today we need the assembly from Flye to be present in a specific directory.
+For the polishing exercise today we require the assembly from Flye to be present in a specific directory.
 You can make sure that this file is present by running this command:

 ```bash
 ls -lh $SCRATCH/prok/results/flye/assembly.fasta